eugeneai/books/README.md

 Polysystem analysis and synthesis.
 Application in Geography
 ===========================================================

-This is a monograph of by father, which was published in 1997 in Russian.
+This is a monograph of by my father, which has been published in 1997 in Russian.
 Now I decided to start this translation to the English language as I need to reference this book from my papers.

 This book subject is to show the power of dialectics and dialectic logic in application to various sciences, especially for modeling.
-Some problems can be solved without any proofs just by means of a correct interpretation of the existing dialectical structure.
+Some problems can be solved without any proofs just by means of a correct interpretation of the existing fibered structure and corresponding concept mappings.
 This approach is similar to the explorations in Category
-theories: most of structural properties are investigated on the very abstract level, and, then, we need to obtain a correct interpretation of the structure morphing it to our object under investigation.
+theories: most of structural properties are investigated on the very abstract level, and, then, we need to obtain a correct interpretation of the structure morphing it to/from our object under investigation.

 Book annotation
 ---------------